SurajRautrao/ScholarScope/README.md

 > AI-powered research assistant for literature review, citation analysis, and knowledge graph visualization.
 > ScholarScope uses a multi-agent architecture built with LangGraph, where each node performs a specialized task in the research pipeline.

+Problem Statement:

+Researchers and students often spend hours manually searching, reading, and synthesizing academic papers from large databases.
+This process is slow, repetitive, and difficult to scale when dealing with large volumes of literature.

+ScholarScope automates this workflow by using AI agents to retrieve, analyze, and summarize research papers, while also visualizing citation relationships to help users understand connections in the literature faster.

+It transforms raw academic search into a structured, interactive research exploration experience.

 ---

 ## Overview